preloadA woman standing on top of a moor-covered hill with a view of mountain peaks in the distance.

 It’s the Gothicism of Edinburgh that’s so special.
 Make the most of it and dine at The Witchery, low-lit with candles and serving steaks and seafood towers.
 Then seek out the boutiques and bars on the cobblestoned William Street.

-A sibling to The Witchery, Prestonfield House comes armed to the teeth with stag antler armchairs and gilded mirrors.
+A sibling to The Witchery, Prestonfield House hotel comes armed to the teeth with stag antler armchairs and gilded mirrors.
 Echoing the Highlands, there are shaggy-haired cows and peacocks in the grounds too.

 3. Yorkshire Dales

 They call it God’s Own Country for a reason, you know.
 There are ballooning hills to hike, snaky roads to cycle, spooky castles for kids to explore, abbeys for pilgrimage and waterfall trails to potter along.
-Put Aysgarth Falls, Malham Cove’s outdoor amphitheatre, the cheese dairies of Wensleydale and the pubs of Swaledale and Masham on your itinerary, then fall for the myths of Jervaulx and Bolton Castle and get planning for your return weekend trip.
+Put Aysgarth Falls, Malham Cove’s outdoor amphitheatre, the cheese dairies of Wensleydale and the pubs of Swaledale and Masham on your itinerary.
+Then fall for the myths of Jervaulx and Bolton Castle and get planning for your return weekend trip.

 4. Northumberland

 An inescapable fact about northeast England is life ticks by at a slower pace and the skies are clearer than anywhere else in the UK.
-The best address is light pollution-free Kielder Water and Forest Park, home to the Kielder Observatory and International Dark Sky Park, the second largest protected celestial swathe in Europe.
+The best address is light pollution-free Kielder Water and Forest Park, home to the Kielder Observatory and International Dark Sky Park – the second largest protected celestial swathe in Europe.

+And where to stay?
 A proper family-run country inn in a building dating back to the 17th-century, The Pheasant Inn is all about old-fashioned hospitality and hearty pub grub.

 5. North Coast 500